dhruvanand96/git-repo-listings/README.md

 List down the user  and repository details

 ## Libraries Used

- Markup : - Bootstrap 5
+- Bootstrap 5
 - ngx-pagiantion
 - Angular Material

 ## TODO

- Markup : - custom pagination module
+ - custom pagination module
  -  breakdown the list componet into mutiple components as we continue development